jurises99/Exa-X11/README.md

 # X11 setup (DXVK) for exagear

-this is a simple script to setup X11 environment on Termux X11
+this is a simple script to setup Termux X11 environment on Termux

 # special thanks